 Actuary: Deciding how much insurance companies should charge for an insurance policy is the primary work of actuaries.
 They evaluate the potential for specific risks.
-This job requires strong math skills to pass a series of exams.
+This job requires strong math skills to pass a

 How does this connect to the world?